wandb/docs/docs/guides/integrations/dagster.md

 Agents are processes that poll launch queues and execute the jobs (or dispatch them to external services to be executed) in order.

-Please refer to the [reference documentation](https://docs.wandb.ai/guides/launch) for configuration
+Refer to the [reference documentation](../launch/intro.md) for configuration

 You can also view useful descriptions for all properties in Launchpad.